Tax advisor for self-employed persons

 Type of accounting

-Tax burden and planning options
+Tax burden & structuring options

 Good to know: Is there a tax advisor specifically for a business?